 St Mary's Catholic Primary School seeks to put the child at the heart of the learning process and to provide a safe and secure learning environment.
+It seeks to implement the underlying principles of the Every Child Matters Agenda and to address the issues which may arise about confidentiality.

 It is committed to developing creative and positive ways for the child's voice to be heard whilst recognising the responsibility to use, hold and safeguard information received.